(Amazon UK link) |

 Having said that, 'Cousin Kate' is one of my least favourite of Georgette Heyer's historical fiction novels.
 It starts well.
-The main character, Kate, is a likeable girl; she's a typical courageous and confident Heyer heroine, despite being destitute, and has a delightful and loyal old nurse, Sarah, always willing to come to her rescue.
+The main character, Kate, is a likeable girl; she's a typical courageous and confident Heyer heroine, despite being destitute.
+She has a delightful and loyal old nurse, Sarah, who is always willing to come to her rescue.

 The problem is that Heyer introduces two extremely unpleasant characters, Kate's Aunt Minerva, who comes - apparently - to her rescue, and Minerva's son Torquil who is totally spoilt, very bad tempered, and sometimes violent.
 They're not just minor caricatures in the book, but well developed people who form a significant part of the book.